 According to Greg Gardner of Detroit Free Press, NHTSA announced Tuesday that traffic fatalities increased by an estimated 10.4 percent during the first six months of this year.
 Sadly, 2016’s second quarter was the seventh quarter in a row to see traffic deaths rise over previous years.
 The first annual increase in road deaths since 2012 was in 2015.

 Every single death on our roadways is a tragedy.
 We can prevent them.
 Our drive toward zero deaths is more than just a worthy goal.
 It is the only acceptable goal.

 Although Americans are driving more (because of relatively low gas prices and an improved economy), the Federal Highway Administration says the 3.3 percent increase (50.5 billion) in miles driven is less than the percentage of increase in deaths from crashes.
 The National Safety Council’s CEO, Deborah Hersman, said the council does not yet know the cause of the increase in road deaths; however distracted driving is a factor, despite the fact that 46 states have laws that ban texting while driving.

 Cars, Phones a Dangerous Combination

 Wireless service providers and automakers encourage people to use their phones in vehicles.
-The service providers admit that people can become addicted to phone use, but the providers are not looking forward to technology that would prevent a driver from using the phone.
+The service providers admit that people can become addicted to phone use and drugs, but the providers are not looking forward to technology that would prevent a driver from using the phone, see this honest Ultra Klean review they wrote.
 Safety regulators have been looking into the matter, but NHTSA has not made any rules that restrict phone use in vehicles.